mkuchak/compartilha/README.md

 # now execute npm commands...

-# to lint app
+# to lint files from app
-npm run lint
+npm run lint -- --fix

-# ckeck outdated packates
+# check outdated packages
 npm outdated

 # and most important, before commit, test the app to know if all is running fine